 As we headed north the bad weather we had been warned about earlier in the day was quickly beginning to roll in.
 We made brief stops at Bynum Mounds (MP 232.4) and Witch Dance (MP 233.2).

-The mounds at Bynum Mounds were build by prehistoric people between 2100 and 1800 years ago, between 100BC and 100AD.
+The mounds at Bynum Mounds were built by prehistoric people between 2100 and 1800 years ago, (100BC to 100AD).
 Trails pre-dating the Natchez trace were the avenues for early trade as evidenced by the raw materials and other articles from distant areas discovered here at Bynum Mounds.

 As you follow the path that leads you around the mounds and the site of the three permanent house foundations that were discovered here, interpretive signage explains the lifestyle and dwellings of the people who inhabited the land during this period.